ColdSpagetti/insta_unfollow_bot/README.md

-# Instagram Unfollower Automation Bot
+# Instagram Unfollower Automation Bot 💔🤖

 This is a Python-based tool that helps you unfollow people who don't follow you back on Instagram.
-It uses safe automation via `pyautogui` to open profile pages, click unfollow, and even resumes from where it left off!
+It uses safe automation via `pyautogui` to open profile pages, unfollow, and even resume from where it left off!

-> ⚠️ For personal and educational use only.
-Use responsibly and at your own risk.
+> ⚠️ **For personal/educational use only.
+Use responsibly and at your own risk.**

 ---